shridharssg/NodeJs/part3.md

 Implement caching for frequently requested data to reduce the load on your API.
 Use caching mechanisms like Redis or in-memory caches.

-Concurrency Control:
-Utilize worker threads or the cluster module for multi-core CPU utilization.
-Implement connection pooling for databases to handle concurrent requests efficiently.

 Database Optimization:
 Optimize database queries to reduce response times.
 Use indexing and database-specific optimizations.
 Consider NoSQL databases for certain use cases.

+Security:
+Implement security best practices, including input validation, authentication, and authorization to prevent attacks like injection and data leaks.

+Error Handling:
+Implement proper error handling to prevent unhandled exceptions and crashes.
+Use centralized error handling middleware to log errors and provide meaningful responses.

+Concurrency Control:
+Utilize worker threads or the cluster module for multi-core CPU utilization.
+Implement connection pooling for databases to handle concurrent requests efficiently.

 Compress Responses:
 Use compression middleware to compress API responses (e.g., compression module).